filecoin-project/venus-docs/docs/guide/Using-venus-Shared-Modules.md

 ### Initialize sealer with an existing miner id

 If you already have a miner id, run the following command to initialize sealer.
+Make sure you have some funds in your `<OWNER_ADDRESS>` to cover the gas fee, or init will fail.

 ```bash
 $ ./venus-sealer init \